ARCCA/Introduction-to-Parallel-Programming-using-OpenMP/_episodes/07-setting-the-number-of-threads.md

 ---
-title: "OpenMP examples (3)"
+title: "Setting number of threads"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 5
 questions:
 - "How to control the number of threads created by OpenMP?"
 objectives: